Learn these terms to talk like a rafting guide (or at least know what your rafting guide is talking about).

 Good-sized rapids with waves and boulders.
 Chances of maneuvers inside the rapids are great.
 Get a guide!

-Intense, but predictable.
+Intense rapids.
 Plan on maneuvers, hazards, big waves and tight boulders.
-Take your adventurous teenager.
+For those seeking a challenge.

 Intense and violent.
 Long rapids, drops, extremely tight channels, and hazards.
 Get a good guide!